 Bias is an important consideration when reviewing potential data sources.
 Bias is best described as “when data is not representative of the population of interest”.
 Bias can be introduced when the data is gathered.
 For example, the data may not have been randomly collected and certain groups will be over- or under-represented, compared to the population of interest.
 This is selection bias.

-In the case of surviving bias, one group (the failures) are not taken into account at all.
+In the case of surviving bias, one group (the failures) is not taken into account at all.
 Models using biased data result in inaccurate predictions.